avalonbits/programming-agon-light/book/lesson01/README.md

 - Full compatibility mode with Z80, with code running in a 64k segment and switching into eZ80 mode to perform banking.

+When writting assembly programs for the Agon Light, you have to choose which mode you want your program to run in.
+This is done using the `.assume ADL` directive, with `0` being Z80 mode (limited to 64k segment, 8/16 bit registers) and `1` being in eZ80 mode (24-bit address space, 8/24 bit registers).

+You also need to specify where the program should be loaded in memory.
+MOS specifies that user memory starts at addres 0x40000, so the first two lines of our assembly programs defines the run mode and the memory loading address.

 ```assembly
     ; Tell the assembler we want eZ80 24-bit address mode.
     .assume ADL = 1